why south georgia?

 We chart a course bound for South Georgia.
 This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of astonishing wildlife.
 We will be joined by hundreds of seabirds including the wandering albatross.
 Giant petrels and smaller Cape petrels are also constant companions as we make our way south.
 Throughout the day our onboard experts educate us with a series of presentations about the environment, wildlife and history and the locations we hope to visit in the coming days.

-Our next few days will take us to St Andrew’s Bay and Gold Harbor - places that are teeming with wildlife including fur seals, elephant seals and massive colonies of the colorful king penguins.
-We will explore as much as you desire on foot.
-Gold Harbor is so called because the sun's rays make the cliffs yellow with their light in the morning and evening.
+Our next few days take us to St Andrews Bay and Gold Harbour – places that are teeming with wildlife including fur seals, elephant seals and massive colonies of the colourful king penguins.
+As with all of our landings we will exercise every opportunity to explore on foot with our experienced guides.
+Gold Harbour is so called because the sun's rays make the cliffs yellow with their light in the morning and evening.
 It’s an exhilarating location.
-Drygalski Fjord at the far eastern extremity of the island is another spectacular site in South Georgia.
+Drygalski Fjord at the far eastern extremity of the island has been called one of the most spectacular sites in South Georgia and we think you will agree.

 Days 11 - 13: Southern Ocean

-Our final days are spent catching up on journal entries, or perhaps downloading and reviewing photos in the multi-media room with our photography expert.
-A highlight of our return journey will be frequent sightings of the majestic albatross, petrels and other seabirds as they soar above the ship on the winds of the Southern Ocean.
+Our final days are spent catching up on journal entries, or perhaps downloading and reviewing photos in the multi-media lab with our photography expert.
+For some, it’s a chance to catch some well-earned rest after a busy ten days of exploration.
+The wonderful lounge and bar on our ship provides fantastic panoramas and is a great place to sit with a book and a hot drink.
+The educational presentations continue and we enjoy an entertaining and memorable voyage recap by our Expedition Leader.
+A particular highlight of our return journey will be frequent sightings of the majestic albatross, petrels and other seabirds as they soar above the ship on the winds of the Southern Ocean.
+Take the time to enjoy a quiet moment on the outer deck and reflect on a truly remarkable journey to the farthest reaches of the planet.

 Day 14: Falkland Islands

-Approaching Sea Lion Island close to the Falkland Islands, we launch the Zodiacs and go ashore to view the incredible diversity of wildlife found at this location.
+We wake to the sight of landfall in the Falklands.
+Approaching Sea Lion Island, we first note the very barren and windswept landscape, exposed to the prevailing weather that originates in the Drake Passage.
+We launch the Zodiacs and go ashore to view the incredible diversity of wildlife found here.
 Three species of penguin including gentoo, magellanic and rockhopper, as well as southern elephant seals and South American sea lions are known to inhabit the area.
 King cormorants and striated caracaras are just some of the bird species we expect to see.
+As we cruise along the coast of the Falklands, bound for Stanley, we enjoy a special dinner attended by the ship’s Captain.

 Day 15: Stanley, Falkland Islands and Punta Arenas, Chile

-In the early morning, we navigate into the harbour of Port Stanley.
+In the early morning, we navigate through the narrows and into the harbour of Port Stanley.
 A transfer will take us to the airport for our return flight to Punta Arenas in southern Chile (this flight is included in the price of your voyage).
+It will be possible to connect to flights to Santiago or other destinations in Chile.
+Otherwise, enjoy a night in Punta Arenas, or venture further afield to explore the highlights of Patagonia

 Anticipated South Georgia wildlife highlights might include: